venkatkapil24/ML-quantum-vibrational-spectroscopy/README.md

-# MACE Model for Bulk Water
+# MACE dielectric response Model for bulk water

 A MACE model developed in [Ref.
 1](#1) predicts the dipole moment, polarization, and their real space derivatives of bulk water.
 The dataset is taken from [Ref.
 2](#2).